 During this procedure, the muscles of your abdominal wall are tightened to achieve a pre-pregnancy appearance, while surplus skin and fatty tissue are removed.

-The Australian Government has reinstated a Medicare Item Number for a Tummy Tuck for some post-pregnancy patients with Diastasis Recti (Split Tummy Muscles) if you are eligible and meet the new criteria.
+The Australian Government has reinstated a Medicare Item Number for a Abdominoplasty for some post-pregnancy patients with Diastasis Recti (Split Tummy Muscles) if you are eligible and meet the new criteria.
 This new Medicare item number -30175 – will be effective 1st July 2022.

 An Abdominoplasty is a procedure that aims to tighten the abdominal muscles and remove excess skin and fat from the abdomen, improve abdominal contour, tone, and function.
 The skin and muscles around your abdominal area may have been loosened over time by age, pregnancy, significant weight loss, prior surgery and hereditary factors.

-A tummy tuck is suitable for both women and men who are healthy, in good physical shape and have maintained a stable weight for at least 3 months prior to surgery- your BMI should be below 30 to be considered a suitable tummy tuck candidate.
+An abdominoplasty is suitable for both women and men who are healthy, in good physical shape and have maintained a stable weight for at least 3 months prior to surgery- your BMI should be below 30 to be considered a suitable candidate.

-Dr Turner performs his tummy tuck procedures under general anaesthesia in a fully accredited private hospital with the assistance of a qualified anaesthetist.
+Dr Turner performs abdominoplasty procedures under general anaesthesia in a fully accredited private hospital with the assistance of a qualified anaesthetist.
 The operation can take between 2 and 5 hours and patients are required to stay in hospital overnight.

 Generally, a horizontal incision is placed in the pubic region, exact placement and incision length will vary depending on the amount of skin to be removed and your abdominal structure.
 The final scar is designed to fall discreetly within your underwear and swimsuit lines.